guidotiana/MonteGrappa/README.md

       $ make version=MPI

-If you have a pre-compiled copy of MonteGrappa , the execution of the binary without parameters will print a welcome message with the current version.
+If you have a pre-builded copy of MonteGrappa on your machine, the command

       $ montegrappa

+will print a welcome message with the current compiled version.